pauldambra/pauldambra.github.io/_posts/2017-10-15-constructiphor.md

 > we have to agree up front what we're going to do so that we know we're building the right thing... now go plan 19 sprints

-(guess whether the client was certain the knew what they wanted)
+(guess whether the client was certain they knew what they wanted)

 ### So, why, do we have to agree up front what we're doing?